Early and Periodic Screening, Diagnostic and Treatment (EPSDT)

 - Do you have questions about your child's growth and development?

-If you have any concerns about your children’s health, "HEALTHY KIDS" CAN HELP YOU - we all want Nevada's children to grow up healthy.
+If you have any concerns about your children’s health, we can help.

 HEALTHY KIDS’ SERVICES AND WHO QUALIFIES

-Healthy Kids is a program which provides preventive health care such as immunizations, yearly physicals and referrals for health problems of Medicaid eligible infants, children and young adults This program encourages referrals for developmental problems, vision, hearing and dental problems as well as family problems.
+Healthy Kids is a program which provides preventive health care such as immunizations, yearly physicals and referrals for health problems of Medicaid eligible infants, children and young adults under age 21 years old.
+This program encourages referrals for developmental problems, vision, hearing and dental problems as well as family problems.

-Healthy Kids is available to individuals eligible for Medicaid and Nevada Check-Up from birth to age 21.
-Children born to Medicaid eligible pregnant women are eligible for Medicaid for the first year of life regardless of changes in income level of the family.
+Healthy Kids is available to individuals eligible for Medicaid and Nevada Check-Up.
+Children born to Medicaid-eligible pregnant women are eligible for Medicaid for the first year of life of the child regardless of changes in income level of the family.
 These children are automatically eligible for the Healthy Kids program.
-If your family is eligible for Healthy Kids, you may also be eligible for WIC, a food supplement program for women and children.
-Your local Welfare Office can provide you with information on how to apply for WIC services.
-Additionally, if you are eligible for Women, Infants and Children (WIC) or Temporary Assistance for Needy Families (TANF), your children may be eligible for Healthy Kids.
+If your family is eligible for Healthy Kids, you may also be eligible for Women, Infants and Children (WIC), a food supplement program for women and children.
+Your local Welfare Office can provide you with application information for WIC services.
+If you are eligible for WIC or Temporary Assistance for Needy Families (TANF), your children may be eligible for Medicaid and receive Healthy Kids benefits.

 The best way to determine your eligibility is to make an appointment with an eligibility worker at your local Nevada State Welfare District Office.
-A link is provided above.
 You will need to bring these items with you:

 - Receipts for rent and utilities